6 key tips to help maintain your bike this winter, from a former professional mechanic

-Here's a handy list of pointers to help keep your road bike running that little bit smoother this winter, rim brakes included.
+Here's a handy list of tips to help keep your road bike running that little bit smoother this winter, rim brakes included.

-Below is some advice, as well as tips and tricks that will help maintain your bike and keep it running that little bit smoother, they should also crucially help you avoid any key servicing bills if an issue goes too far.
-They are all things I've done to mine or customers' bikes, I hope you find at least one useful.
-Check out gravel bike tips and tricks if you ride off-road too.
+Here's some advice, tips and tricks that will help maintain your bike and keep it running that little bit smoother; they should also crucially help you avoid any key servicing bills if an issue goes too far.
+They are all things I've done to mine or customers' bikes; I hope you find at least one useful.

-I'll risk sounding like a broken record here to stress the point that generally the less water your bike sees the better.
-If you're not stripping your bike semi-regularly then water from lots of washing will work its way inside the frame and contribute to corrosion, accelerated bearing wear and just general mess.
+Generally, the less water your bike sees, the better.
+If you're not stripping your bike semi-regularly, water from lots of washing will work its way inside the frame and contribute to corrosion, accelerated bearing wear and just general mess.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

-It can be an in-depth topic but it's safe to say keeping your drivetrain and chain as clean as possible and correctly lubricated will help performance.
+It can be an in-depth topic, but it's safe to say keeping your drivetrain and chain as clean as possible and correctly lubricated will help performance all winter.

 Braking and being able to stop safely should be your top priority.
 Water and cold temperatures can often to lead to corrosion as mentioned.

-This is probably my top winter tip: If your disc brakes use a threaded pin or bolt to secure the brake pads it's a good idea to remove this every few weeks, clean and lightly re-grease it.
-If your pads wear out and you can't remove the pin to change them, a simple job may become very lengthy, time-consuming and expensive, I've handed people some big bills for drilling out seized brake pins.
+This is probably my top winter tip: If your disc brakes use a threaded pin or bolt to secure the brake pads, it's a good idea to remove this every few weeks, clean and lightly re-grease it.
+If your pads wear out and you can't remove the pin to change them because it has seized, a simple job may become very lengthy, time-consuming and expensive.
+I've handed people some big bills for drilling out seized brake pins.

 It's a smaller point but if your bikes and or equipment are kept in a garage or shed during winter check the area doesn't get too damp or cold/wet as it can rapidly affect certain components and accelerate corrosion.